influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withMirrors(mirrors)
 ```

-Configuration of the MirrorMaker 2.0 connectors.
+"Configuration of the MirrorMaker 2.0 connectors."

 ### fn spec.withMirrorsMixin